-NC State Agroecology Education Farm and Program
+NC State Agroecology Education Programs

 In 2005, the NC State Agroecology Education Farm started with a vision from Drs.
 Michelle Schroeder-Moreno, David Orr and Mike Linker to create a space near campus for students and community to learn about sustainable agriculture.